ufomaok/shopping_behavior/README.md

 # shopping-behavior

 This dataset represents a hypothetical clothing site called Flashfash (based in Bengaluru, India) attempting to understand its US customer base.
-This project aims to analyze customer behavior through agreegate descriptive statistics and visualizations on American consumers.
+This project aims to analyze customer behavior through aggregate descriptive statistics and visualizations on American consumers.
 This project aims at discovering following: Discovering the "seasonality" of shoppers, discovering which demographic of shoppers purchase the most items, and deciphering which market strategies can be utilized to increase purchases.

 # Methods Used